vedantt21/nos3-mantle/docs/wiki/Verification_and_Validation_Plan.md

 ## 1.2 Responsibility and Change Authority
 The NASA Independent Verification and Validation (IV&V) Independent Test Capability (ITC) team is responsible for maintenance of this plan.
 This group has the authority to approve changes to this plan.

-## 1.3 Definitions
-Validation (of a product): The process of showing proof that the product accomplishes the intended purpose based on stakeholder expectations and the Concept of Operations.
-May be determined by a combination of test, analysis, demonstration, and inspection.
-(Answers the question, “Am I building the right product?”)

-Verification (of a product): Proof of compliance with specifications.
-Verification may be determined by test, analysis, demonstration, or inspection or a combination thereof.
-(Answers the question, “Did I build the product right?”)

 # 2 Applicable and Reference Documents
 ## 2.1 Applicable Documents
 1. Concept of Operations / Architecture